 I always carry spare cash and a spare credit card.
-Especially since a pick-pocketing incident in Maastricht when our bank indicated that replacement would take a week.
+Especially since a pick-pocketing incident in Maastricht when our Citibank indicated that replacement would take a week!

 Travellers cheques are a big no-no. They are nearly obsolete now and involve wasting time in banks to encash.

-So if you are going to Iceland, for example, and still prefer using a forex card, load it with USD and not Euros.
-I compared rates on both for my trip to Iceland and found my regular card relatively cheaper with the added benefit of accrued rewards/ miles.
+If you are going to Iceland, for example, and still prefer using a forex card, load it with USD and not Euros.
+I compared rates on both for my trip to Iceland and found my regular card relatively cheaper with the added benefit of accrued rewards/ miles factored in.

 Regardless of which card you take, remember to insist on billing in local currency to avoid hidden conversion charges.
 Dynamic conversion is never beneficial to you.

 A credit-card with complimentary lounge access is always useful.
-Here’s a comparison of some of the best travel credit cards in India for 2020.
 The American Express Platinum Card seems the best option with relatively lower FX charges.
 But Amex isn’t universally accepted in India and many places in Europe and SE Asia, so you’ll need to carry a supplementary card at all times.

 We opted for the CITI Premier Miles card when it still had a tie-up with Priority Pass.
 That’s been removed since.
-But the 10 reward miles on every ₹100 spent on airline websites and a relative number on all other spends along with the non expiry of accrued miles still makes it good value for our needs.
+But the 10 reward miles on every ₹100 spent on airline websites and 4 miles on all other spends along with the non-expiry of accrued miles still makes it good value for our needs.